belinhacbr/ascii-hypnotoad/README.md

 # ascii-hypnotoad

+An ascii respresentation of -- ALL THE GLORY TO THE HYPNOTOAD!!!

+## TRY
-ALL THE GLORY TO THE HYPNOTOAD!!!
+`$ curl hypntd.belinhacbr.xyz` -- ALL THE GLORY TO THE HYPNOTOAD!!!